 In your trip, you will also visit the Idukki Wildlife Reserve.
 A land-locked district, Idukki is one of the most nature-rich areas of Kerala.
 Situated at an altitude of 450-748 m above sea level, this sanctuary occupies the forest land between the Cheruthoni and Periyar rivers.
 There is a scenic lake around the sanctuary, covered by an enchanting canopy of tropical ever-green and deciduous trees.

 We also work with local partners that are part of TOFT (Travel Operators for Tigers), a pioneering international collective action campaign to advocate, plan, support and fund the protection, conservation and rewilding of natural wilderness and their wild inhabitants, especially tiger habitat, through the clever and wise use of nature tourism, using better visitor guidance, more community involvement, targeted green investment and enhanced governance and monitoring.

-A fair deal We only work with local guides that come from the very region you are visiting, giving back to their families and communities.
+We only work with local guides that come from the very region you are visiting, giving back to their families and communities.
 While many operators pay per day or per tour, our guides receive an hourly rate which allows a fair and fruitful reward for their expertise.

 The CGH Earth resorts we choose for you also endeavour to employ people from local community, be it the naturalist who guides you through the wilderness or the therapist who rejuvenates your mind and body.
 CGH Earth resorts have been instituting community based programmes that help rehabilitate poachers and smugglers.
 Local tribes were taught organic farming techniques, which helped them to prosper and preserve their way of life.
 CGH Earth have adopted the local culture and way of life as a form of respect for the local heritage and traditional modes of living.
 They set up market mechanisms such us purchasing produce from the local community only.